MatthiasUckert/Pipeline/README.md

 ## Step 1: Retrieving a document

-We will start by obtaining an Annual Report from BASF SE for the year 2020.
+We will start by obtaining an Annual Report from the website of BASF SE for the year 2020.
 This document is already included in the package, so there is no need to download it again.
 The document will be stored in a folder within the project called “00_documents”.

 *Technical details:* In this part of the process, the code makes sure that the necessary folder exists and that the document is saved in the